Afrikaans Language Origin

 In the Afrikaans language, some features of the Dutch language of the 18th century, the lexical structure of the Khoisan languages and Bantu, as well as Portuguese and Malay have been preserved.
 Afrikaans speakers understand Dutch, but Dutch speakers need to make some effort to adapt to Afrikaans.
 In the early twentieth century. scientific interest in Afrikaans flourished, in 1925, the government recognized Afrikaans as a separate language rather than a slang version of Dutch.

-• Useful info: Do you want to “pay someone to do my paper” and be sure you entrust your problem to somebody professional?
-TopEssayWriting is a right place!
+Useful info: Do you want the best essay assistance?
+Be sure you entrust your problem to somebody professional!
+TopEssayWriting is a right choice.

 Works Cited